Pukima-MacroDeck/Icons-Overwatch-PlayerIcons/README.md

-# Macro Deck Icons: Overwatch - Hero Portraits
+# Macro Deck Icons: Overwatch - Other
-All Hero Portraits from Overwatch 2 as an Icon Pack for Macro Deck 2.

-Hero Portraits can be seen in the bottom left corner in-game (yourself)

-### Creation Progress
-First the assets get exported, then a Python script gets run which:

-1. Puts everything into a single folder to ease the importing
-2. Renames the file to fit the name of the Hero
+Other Icons that don't fit in any other category

 <hr />